What is a Diamond Certificate?

 These are the 3 most well respected labs and vary slightly in grading standards.
 In general, AGS and GIA are considered to be the most conservative than the EGL.
 So, a diamond with a GIA or AGS certificate will usually cost a few percent more than a similar EGL certified diamond.

 Here at Wonder Jewelers, we strongly believe in a policy of 100% transparency.
-We will always be honest about a diamond's certificate and are experts at navigating their minute differences to get you the best value.
+We are always honest about a diamond's certificate and are experts at navigating their minute differences to get you the best value.

 This sample certificate is from GIA: